Thymoma and Thymic Carcinoma Treatment (Adult) (PDQ®)–Patient Version

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI website.

 - Immune checkpoint inhibitor therapy: PD-1 is a protein on the surface of T cells that helps keep the body’s immune responses in check.
-When PD-1 attaches to another protein called PDL-1 on a cancer cell, it stops the T cell from killing the cancer cell.
-PD-1 inhibitors attach to PDL-1 and allow the T cells to kill cancer cells.
-Pembrolizumab is a type of immune checkpoint inhibitor that is being studied in the treatment of recurrent thymoma and thymic carcinoma.
+PD-L1 is a protein found on some types of cancer cells.
+When PD-1 attaches to PD-L1, it stops the T cell from killing the cancer cell.
+PD-1 and PD-L1 inhibitors keep PD-1 and PD-L1 proteins from attaching to each other.
+This allows the T cells to kill cancer cells.
+Pembrolizumab is a type of PD-1 inhibitor that is being studied in the treatment of recurrent thymoma and thymic carcinoma.

 Treatment for thymoma and thymic carcinoma may cause side effects.